joyceyu6/personal-blog-website/README.md

 ## How to test it

-Just open index.html with web browser, you can see the home page of my project.
+Just open index.html with any web browser, you can see the home page of my project.